-To widen the conversation, we explored LGBTQ+ representation in Ayurveda with Steven Inghram, M.S., C-IAYT (They/He/She) who is a Yoga Teacher, Yoga Therapist, Naturopathic Doctor in training and is studying the Ayurvedic Wellness Counselor Program at Kerala Ayurveda Academy.
-Steven very eloquently explored how, in the medical field, LGBTQ+ education and affirmation are of paramount importance and asserted that holistic medicine should be a frontrunner in changing the landscape.
+To widen the conversation, we explored LGBTQ+ representation in Ayurveda with Stevie Inghram, M.S., C-IAYT (They/She) who is a Yoga Teacher, Yoga Therapist, Naturopathic Doctor in training and is studying the Ayurvedic Wellness Counselor Program at Kerala Ayurveda Academy.
+Stevie has been on their own exploration of sexuality and gender identity throughout the years and very eloquently notes that, LGBTQ+ education and affirmation are of paramount importance within modern healthcare and asserted that holistic medicine should be a frontrunner in changing the landscape.

 Ayurveda’s history and the LGBTQ+ community